top of page

 A Necessary Clarification

 I have been spiritually sensitive since childhood.
-For many years, I believed this sensitivity was a gift meant for good.
-What I did not understand at the time was that spiritual sensitivity, without proper discernment and submission to God, can be misunderstood and misdirected.
+For many years, I believed this sensitivity was a gift meant entirely for good.
+I loved Jesus Christ.
+I loved people.
+I sincerely wanted to help.

-From a Christian and Catholic understanding of faith, seeking spiritual insight, guidance, or power apart from God—regardless of intention—opens a person to spiritual influence that does not come from Him.
-This understanding is rooted not in fear, but in longstanding Christian teaching.
+Spiritual sensitivity on its own is not spiritually neutral.
+From a historic Christian and Catholic understanding, seeking spiritual insight, guidance, or power apart from God — regardless of intention — opens a person to influence that does not originate from Him.

 “Let no one be found among you who practices divination or sorcery, interprets omens, engages in witchcraft, or consults the dead.”